amireh/cornflux/README.md

 ### Triggering actions

-Construct an "emitting" version of the component that needs to request an action be performed with the `ActionEmitter` decorator.
-You must explicitly specify the list of action names that it will trigger.
+Use the `ActionEmitter` decorator to construct a version of a component that needs to dispatch action requests.
+You must explicitly specify which actions the component is allowed to dispatch.

 ```javascript
 import { ActionEmitter } from 'cornflux';